Latest News

 School Leadership

-Heads of school play a vital role in the effectiveness and vitality of an AMI-Montessori program.
-It is the head (or administrator) who must lead faculty, parents, children and at large community members to a common understanding: a common vision of the program’s purpose and mission for children and the larger community.
+Administrators play a vital role in the effectiveness and vitality of an AMI-Montessori program.
+It is the administrator who must lead faculty, parents and caregivers, children and community members to a common understanding: a common vision of the program’s purpose and mission for children and the larger community.

 Learn More